-Included in the loss for the year is MO625,000 attributable to the additional business generated by Jinying.
-Revenue for the year includes MOP49,794,000 generated from Jinying.
+Included in the loss for the year ended 31 December 2023 is MOP625,000 attributable to the additional business generated by Jinying.
+Revenue for the year ended 31 December 2023 includes MOP49,794,000 generated from Jinying.

-Had the acquisition of Jinying been completed on 1 January 2023, revenue for the year of the Group from continuing operations would have been MOP142,648,000, and loss for the year from continuing operations would have been MOP15,970,000.
+Had the acquisition of Jinying been completed on 1 January 2023, revenue for the year ended 31 December 2023 of the Group from continuing operations would have been MOP142,648,000, and loss for the year ended 31 December 2023 from continuing operations would have been MOP15,970,000.
 The pro forma information is for illustrative purposes only and is not necessarily an indication of revenue and results of operations of the Group that actually would have been achieved had the acquisition been completed on 1 January 2023, nor is it intended to be a projection of future results.

-In determining the 'pro-forma' revenue and profit of the Group had Jinying been acquired at the beginning of the current year, the directors of the Company calculated depreciation of property, plant and equipment based on the recognised amounts of property, plant and equipment at the date of the acquisition.
+In determining the 'pro-forma' revenue and profit of the Group had Jinying been acquired at the beginning of the prior year, the directors of the Company calculated depreciation of property, plant and equipment based on the recognised amounts of property, plant and equipment at the date of the acquisition.